mark-hobbs/inverse-problem-challenge/README.md

 # Inverse problem challenge

-The below figure illustrates the default linear elastic-nonlinear hardening model and the experimental observations.
+The below figure illustrates the default linear elastic-nonlinear hardening model and a given set of 20 experimental observations.
 It is clear that the agreement between the model and experimental observations is poor.

 ![](figures/default-model.png)